MicrosoftDocs/cpp-docs/docs/cpp/examples-of-lambda-expressions.md

     values.push_back(4);

     // Create a Scale object that scales elements by 3 and apply
-    // it to the vector object.
-Does not modify the vector.
+    // it to the vector object. doesn't modify the vector.
     Scale s(3);
     s.ApplyScale(values);
 }